Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry: Criteria for unique steady states for time-dependent Liouvillians

-The Liouvillian $\mathcal{L}^{\mathrm{pre}}_t$ is bounded and quasiperiodic because the Fibonacci word is recurrent; in other words, every subword appears infinitely many times.
+By construction, the Liouvillian $\mathcal{L}^{\mathrm{pre}}_t$ is bounded and recurrent.
 However, $\mathcal{L}^{\mathrm{pre}}_t$ is not continuous in $t$.
 To obtain a continuous Liouvillian, we introduce a coarse‑grained version.
 For any arbitrarily small $a>0$, the coarse-grained Liouvillian defined by

-is continuous in $t$ and satisfies Condition~\ref{con:quasiperiodic}. \end{ex}
+is continuous in $t$ and satisfies Condition~\ref{con:recurrent}. \end{ex}

 \begin{proof}[Proof of Theorem~\ref{thm:main1}] (\emph{2}. $\to$ \emph{1}.)
 If $\cint\neq \{c\mathbb{I}\mid c\in \mathbb{C}\}$, there exists a nonzero, Hermitian, traceless operator $\tilde{\pi}\in\cint$.
 Since $\tilde{\pi}$ satisfies $\tilde{\mathcal{L}}_t(\tilde{\pi})=0$ for all $t$, $\tilde{\pi}$ is a time-independent solution of the differential equation~\eqref{eq:GKSL_int}.
 Thus, by choosing the initial condition $\tilde{\rho}_0=\mathbb{I}/d+\epsilon\tilde{\pi}$ for a sufficiently small real constant $\epsilon$, we ensure that $\tilde{\rho}_0$ is a density matrix.
 Then $\lim_{t\to \infty}\tilde{\rho}_t=\mathbb{I}/d+\epsilon\tilde{\pi}$, and consequently $\lim_{t\to \infty}\rho_t=\mathbb{I}/d+\epsilon U_t \tilde{\pi} U_t^\dagger \neq \mathbb{I}/d$.